Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: The Brunerie number

 \section{The Brunerie number}

 Here we give an overview of the first half of Brunerie's proof.
-This corresponds to \cite[Chap.~3]{Brunerie16} and culminates in the isomorphism $\tyIso{\func{$\pi$}_4(\sphere{3})}{\bZ/\brunerie\bZ}$ for an at this point unknown ``Brunerie number'' $\brunerie : \bZ$.
-We also discuss the formalization of this part of the proof and various simplifications found during the formalization.
+This corresponds to \cite[Chapter~3]{Brunerie16} and culminates in the isomorphism $\tyIso{\func{$\pi$}_4(\sphere{3})}{\bZ/\brunerie\bZ}$ for an at this point unknown ``Brunerie number'' $\brunerie : \bZ$.
+We also discuss the formalisation of this part of the proof and various simplifications found during the formalisation.